clackups/esp_hid_serial_bridge/README.md

 ---------------------

 Set up the ESP-IDF version 5.5.1 and follow the standard instructions.
-The default sesttoingss would be suitable for work.
+The default settings would be suitable for work.

 Control interface
 -----------------

-On a Linux host, the device would be visible as `/dev/ttyACM0` (or a different number if other ACM USB Serial adapters are present).
-Picocom can be utilized for quick tests.
+On a Linux host, the device would be visible as `/dev/ttyACM0` (or a different number if other ACM USB Serial adapters are present). `picocom` can be utilized for testing.

 The device automatically accepts secure BLE 4.1 pairing requests.
 It allows only one active connection at a time, but multiple hosts can be